-7. Biotechnology: Think of biotechnology in India & you think of Kiran Mazumdar-Shaw's and her biotechnology company, Biocon.
-Today India is considered one of the best destinations for biotechnology industry because of the availability of state-of-art resources and facilities to carry on newer practices.
+Think of biotechnology in India & you think of Kiran Mazumdar Shaw and her biotechnology company, Biocon.
+Today, India is considered one of the best destinations for biotechnology industry because of the availability of state-of-art resources and facilities to carry on newer practices.

-A B.Tech in Biotechnology would throw up opportunities in production, research, and marketing in the fields like environment, energy and conservation, agriculture and horticulture, medicine and healthcare, animal husbandry and dairy farming.
+A B.Tech in Biotechnology would throw up opportunities in production, research, and marketing in the fields such as environment, energy and conservation, agriculture and horticulture, medicine and health care, animal husbandry and dairy farming.
 Research oriented aspirants have a good scope in research laboratories and as professors and research assistants.
 There are opportunities with government and corporate run research and development organisations.
-You could hold designations like lecturer, marketing manager, quality control officer or manager, bioinformists, environmental specialist etc.
+You could hold designations like a lecturer, marketing manager, quality control officer or manager, bioinformatics, environmental specialist etc.

 Considering the potential of progress in the next few years, genetic engineering has become one of the best choices for engineering students with wide range of career opportunities.
 Genetic engineering is a comparatively new branch of engineering and is a part of biotechnology.
 It is a combination of Biotechnology, Biochemistry, Microbiology and some other related areas.

 Apart from IITs and NITs, the most popular institutes for genetic engineering include:

 - All India Institute of Medical Sciences, New Delhi

 - Banasthali Vidyapeeth, Rajasthan

 - Centre for Biotechnology, Anna University, Chennai, Tamil Nadu

 - Centre for Plant Molecular Biology, Tamil Nadu Agricultural University, Coimbatore